 The Coweeta LTER hosts several relational databases that provide access to large data sets via customized web interfaces.
-Plans to integrate these databases into the data catalog are underway and several databases are slated for upgrade in 2011 and 2012.
+Plans to integrate these databases into the data catalog are underway.

 Ecotrends Socio-Economic Catalog